 Once a year, dozens of Peruvian mountain towns capture condors and tie them to the backs of bulls for a bullfight in an event known as Yawar Fiesta.
 The centuries-old practice, linked to the Andean culture, in some cases kills or maims the giant birds, which are endangered in Peru.
 Now, Peruvian legislators are trying to reduce the impact on the condor without infringing on tradition.

 In the backyard of one of South America’s busiest airports about 350 families lived in an impoverished neighborhood known as El Ayllu.
 At the beginning of March the land near Lima, Peru, was taken by eminent domain for the expansion of Jorge Chavez International Airport.
 These portraits document the residents during their final days in the neighborhood.

-Inti Media is a multimedia storytelling collective based in Lima, Perú.
-We tell stories for newspapers, magazines, nonprofit organizations and corporate clients.
-Learn more about us and our philosophy.
+Inti Media is a multimedia storytelling collective based in Istanbul, Turkey.
+Learn more about us.